MediaX-SJTU/AlignGS/README.md

 ```
 #### Notice:

 The default value of `edit_config` is set to `no editing`.
-To enable a specific editing operation, this parameter should be set to the path of configuration `.yaml` file under `configs/`.
+To enable a specific editing operation, this parameter should be set to the path of your config `.yaml` file under `configs/`.

 ### Mesh Extraction